These are some of the easiest and tastiest from-scratch donuts! These homemade donuts can be prepared and air fried in a matter of minutes!

 There are two types of dry yeast, (Regular) active dry yeast and Rapid-Rise Yeast.
 The only difference which the name suggests is that the Rapid-Rise yeast rises in 1/2 the time.
 So, most that are sold today are rapid rise.
 I always purchase a large bottle, because as stated above, if you store it in the freezer it will last infinitely.

 All dough needs time to rise.
 So, I usually put a kitchen towel over my bowl of dough and let it rise.
-You only need a second rising if you use regular yeast.
+You only need a second rise if you use regular yeast.

 A donut cutter is one of the few tools that you will need, they come in hand with all sorts of pastry baking.
 So, grab a sturdy set and it will come in handy throughout your baking, in the years to come.